Documentation map

 Read the docs by the job you need to do.

-This docs set is organized around what actually exists in the code: the CLI transport and sync loop, the Go agent's auth and control surface, blue-green preview routing, plugins, services, and webhook-driven deploys.
+This docs set is organized around what actually exists in the code: lane policy, signed-link access, promotion and retention, the CLI transport and sync loop, relay doctor diagnostics, .relayignore, cached manifests, user accounts and roles, secrets encryption, audit log, build tracking, the Go agent's control surface, guided DNS and TLS setup, blue-green routing, plugins, services, and webhook-driven deploys.

 Recommended path

-3. relayd for auth, app config, webhooks, services, and runtime state.
+3. relayd for auth, access policy, webhooks, services, and runtime state.

 Starting points